celo-org/celo-monorepo/packages/docs/command-line-interface/exchange.md

   --ledgerCustomAddresses=ledgerCustomAddresses      [default: [0]] If --useLedger is set, this will get the array of
                                                      index addresses for local signing.
 Example --ledgerCustomAddresses "[4,99]"

+  --useAKV                                           Set it to use an Azure KeyVault HSM

   --useLedger                                        Set it to use a ledger wallet